Timers and reminders

 Reminders are similar to timers, with a few important differences:

-• Reminders are persistent and will continue to trigger in almost all situations (including partial or full cluster restarts) unless explicitly canceled.
+• Reminders are persistent and continue to trigger in almost all situations (including partial or full cluster restarts) unless explicitly canceled.

 • Reminders are associated with a grain, not any specific activation.